iotize-sas/Open-Projects/TapCO2-demo/README.md

     <em>TapNLink</em>
 </p>

-- The Tap is connected to the CO2 sensor by I2C and is powered by the sensor.
+- The Tap is connected to the CO2 sensor by I2C and is powered by the sensor board.
+Note that the regulator is (unfortunately) on the same board that the sensor.
+This is NOT a good idea because the quality of the measurement depends on the temperature.
+But it makes things easier since we use a 5V USB rechargeable battery (power pack).

 ## Overview